SUSE-Cloud/socok8s/README.md

   running the playbooks.
 [NOTE: this step can be removed or adapted subject to merge of PR #29]

-- Add suse_osh_deploy_vip_with_cidr to
+- Add socok8s_deploy_vip_with_cidr to
-  ~/suse-osh-deploy/env/extravars.
+  ~/suse-socok8s-deploy/env/extravars.
 This should be an IP available on the network you're using which can be used as a VIP.

-- Download the kubeconfig from Velum on the CAASP admin node and copy it to ~/suse-osh-deploy/kubeconfig and ~/.kube/config
+- Download the kubeconfig from Velum on the CAASP admin node and copy it to ~/suse-socok8s-deploy/kubeconfig and ~/.kube/config

 - pip install --upgrade pip to avoid segfaults when installing openstack clients.